yaokai-liu/xParse/README.md

 ```

 Unlike those regular expression, xParse regexp is designed for not only parsing but also capturing.
-So connected plain characters will be combined as an integration, i.e. `Sequence`.
+Thus connected plain characters will be combined as an integration, i.e. `Sequence`.

-Also, xParse regexps use blank characters as separators for `ReObj`s, this is not in other regular expression.
+Also, xParse regexps use blank characters as separators for `ReObj`s, this is not existing in other regular expression.

 **xParse Program**

-And some grammars of xParse program are defined as follows:
+Some grammars of xParse program are defined as follows:
 ```
 xParse_Program ::= ProgramBlock